marbwhist/first-project/README.md

 Scope additional notes:
 The focus of the lyrics will be substanstive words, excluding articles and pronouns.
-We will examine songs published between 2010-2019
+We will examine songs published between 2010-2019.
+Only the top 100 songs of each year will be analyzed.

 Project Title:
-"Song Lyric and Structure Changes in the Last 10 Years"
+"Song Lyric and Structure Changes for Popular Music in the Last 10 Years"

 Tasks:
 1. Mary will resolve question 1